jordipons/ChordProfiles/README.md

 Chord Profiles
 ==========================
-A Matlab function (findChordName) that pretends to provide a SIMPLE framework where ALL the binary chord profiles are properly defined.
+A function (findChordName) that pretends to provide a SIMPLE framework where ALL the binary chord profiles are properly defined.

 ALL the chords are shown in 'chords.png' extracted from [1].
 The chords appear in the code in the same order as in 'chords.png'.

-The code is written in Matlab.
+Code tested in Matlab and Octave.

 Examples on how to use the function, see 'example.m'.